Latest update: 6/1/2025

 [1] Testing and extending the Computers are Social Actors (CASA) paradigm to the Media are Social Actors (MASA) paradigm;

-[2] Testing and developing a framework that integrates human-computer interaction and computer-mediated communication to better understand emerging technologies;
+[2] Testing and developing a framework that integrates interpersonal communication, human-computer interaction, and computer-mediated communication to better understand AI technologies;

 [1] Testing and extending the Computers are Social Actors (CASA) paradigm to the Media are Social Actors (MASA) paradigm: